Open source Kubernetes

 Specify the required data replication factor.
 This is a required field.

 Enable TLS encryption for YugabyteDB, if desired.
 It is disabled by default.
-You can use the TLS encryption with 3 GFlags, explained later.
+You can enable the TLS encryption with 3 flags, explained later.
 If you have set

 enabled to true, then you need to generate root certificate and key.
 Specify the two under

 rootCA.key.
 Refer to TLS encryption docs (through the

 Generate root configuration section) for how to generate the certificate and key files.

 YB-Master and YB-TServer are two essential components of a YugabyteDB cluster.
 YB-Master is responsible for recording and maintaining system metadata & for admin activities.
 YB-TServer is responsible for data I/O.

 tserver.
 The valid attributes are as described below.
 These two are required fields.

 Specify count of pods for